Agnieszka Brzozowska, Faculty of Management, University of Warsaw, Poland

 - The role of immigrant entrepreneurship in political, cultural and economic changes in their home and host countries.

-Submissions must be in English, should normally be no more than 15 pages in length (up to 8,000 words), and follow the submission requirements posted on the JEMI website at http://jemi.edu.pl/submission-and-policy Notifications of acceptance or rejection will be sent to authors within less than two months.
+Submissions must be in English, should normally be no less than 8,000 words, and follow the submission requirements posted on the JEMI website at http://jemi.edu.pl/submission-and-policy Notifications of acceptance or rejection will be sent to authors within less than two months.

 - Aldrich, H.E., & Waldinger, R. (1990).
 Ethnicity and entrepreneurship.
 Annual Review of Sociology, 16, 111–135.